AugurProject/augur-core/README.md

 ### To do:
 	# test / fixup redeem close market and consensus in augur.se
+	# optimize consensus.se (martin & alan)
 	# Implement Version 0.2 (eta - feb?)
+	# abi_contract to js for calling js functions

 ### Version 0.4 (Awesome fun stuff):
 	# clean api interface
 	# secure multiparty computation to prevent attack vitalik brought up
+		zack [4:42 PM]
+		Faster alternative to SMPC:
+		Say there are 100 votecoin holders in a jury.
+		Each voter makes their encrypted vote, then they collect all the encrypted votes onto one big page.
+		Each voter make sure that their own vote is on the page.
+		Each voter signs the page.
+		Each voter then creates an un-signed transaction that reveals their vote.
+		It would be impossible for a voter to prove how he voted (unless all 100 voted the same way).
+So the attacker wont know who to reward. (edited)
 	# record number of shares bought in USD at conversion rate of bitcoin in the UI to give accurate probabilities
 	# or just use seigniorage shares
 	# make code updatable